-Press the Tab key repeatedly until the pointer rests on the Touchpad button.
+▲ Press the Tab key repeatedly until the pointer rests on the Touchpad button.
 Then press the spacebar to select the button.

-Table 2-4 Touchpad components and their descriptions
+Table 2-4 Touchpad component and description

-Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 22.
-(2) Left control zone Textured area that allows you to perform additional gestures.
-(3) Right control zone Textured area that allows you to perform additional gestures.
+Component Description Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 26.